 3: Identifying Opportunities and Mitigating Mistakes – It’s unforeseeable to know what’s truly possible in a new job until you actually get started.
 Company culture, management, staff etc., all have quirks and surprises.
 Golf is similar.
 Course conditions and how your swing is working for you on that given day, can greatly impact your play.
 Finding the opportunities in front of you is where you have a chance to stand out.
 For every opportunity there are risks.
 On the golf course, each shot you take has a chance for three outcomes: great, average or poor.
 If you manage to mitigate your mistakes all the while keeping an eye on identifying opportunities to improve, your golf scores will show progress and your career will be on track for success.

 About Clay Burnett Group

-We’re a preeminent executive search firm headquartered in the greater Los Angeles and Orange County area with a statewide reach confidently offering quality services to all industries.
+We’re a top employment agency headquartered in the greater Los Angeles and Orange County area with a statewide reach confidently offering quality services to all industries.
 Look to us for the best professionals.
 Representing industry leaders in a principled and disciplined way, our executive recruiters find the most qualified candidates for every situation.

-If you’re a trained professional in Accounting & Finance, Information Technology, Human Resources or Operations; contact us.
+If you’re a trained professional in Accounting & Finance, Information Technology, Human Resources, or Operations; contact us.
 We recruit the best people for the best jobs.
-We will keep your search completely confidential and respect the need to be discrete always.
-The ideal fit for your next career move requires a comprehensive understanding of your wants, needs and aspirations.
+We will keep your job search completely confidential and respect the need to be discrete always.
+The ideal fit for your next career move requires a comprehensive understanding of your wants, needs, and aspirations.

-We believe our clients and candidates deserve a first class experience.
-Please connect if you’re searching for a qualified professional or open to hearing about new opportunities.
+We believe our clients and candidates deserve a first-class experience.
+Please connect if you’re searching for a qualified staffing professional or open to hearing about new opportunities.